-When you hear someone say “This blouse is aquamarine,” what do you imagine to be the speaker’s gender?
+When you hear someone say “This blouse is aquamarine,” what do you imagine to be the speaker’s gender identity?
 Probably you imagine the speaker to be a woman because women tend to use fancier words to describe colours than men.
 Think of lavender, taupe or magenta as opposed to purple, beige and pink.

 Research shows that this phenomenon is not unique to the English language.
 In Chinese, Russian, Nepali, Spanish, Estonian, Italian, Turkish and Caucasus languages colour vocabularies are gendered.
 Why would this be the case?